 Why the Automatic Stay is Only Part of a Bankruptcy Solution

 While the automatic stay does provide immediate relief, the relief is not permanent.
 Thus, one will generally need to complete a Chapter 7 or a Chapter 13 bankruptcy filing to address all aspects of the situation.
 While the automatic stay will prevent collection attempts for most debts, creditors can petition the court to lift the stay if it is not serving its intended purposes.
 Furthermore, certain debts such as child support obligations and certain tax debts are not affected by the stay.
 Finally, the temporary relief provided by the automatic stay is certainly welcome, but without addressing the underlying debt through bankruptcy, the root of the problem will remain.
 Thus, a discharge through Chapter 7 bankruptcy or through Chapter 13 bankruptcy is typically a necessary step in resolving your debts.

 Work with a Strategic Bankruptcy Lawyer in Philadelphia

-The bankruptcy attorneys of Sadek & Cooper approach every concern or situation strategically.
+The bankruptcy attorneys of Sadek Bankruptcy Law Offices approach every concern or situation strategically.
 We take the time to understand your concerns and goals before recommending a bankruptcy or non-bankruptcy solution to your debt concerns.
 To discuss how bankruptcy’s automatic stay can make creditor calls stop and help you resolve your financial concerns, call our law office at 215-545-0008 today.